DAism2019/Proof-of-Love/english/chap6.md

 **No Rights Other Than Governance by the Public Fund**

 Anonymity ensures that developed smart contracts and their trusted components are fully contributed to the public domain, making them part of Smart Commons.
-As a result, they receive support from the **Satoshi UTO Fund**, which provides funding and rewards under the consensus of **Proof of Love**.
+As a result, they receive support from the Satoshi UTO Fund, which provides funding and rewards under the consensus of **Proof of Love**.
 The governance and implementation of these smart contracts are executed by other Smart Commons (dAIpps).

 Human Developers completely renounce all rights, including all related and neighboring rights.